 Also provided are five operators that are specific to the TIBCO EMS implementation of JMS, with the same functionality per operator: EMS Consumer, EMS Producer, EMS Connect, EMS Ack, and EMS Commit.
 The five EMS operators are TIBCO EMS-specific and do not run with any other JMS provider.

 As shipped, this sample is not completely configured.
-You must provide setup your maven repository to include the required
+You must provide setup in your Maven repository to include the required

-repository as an interim solution to try out the sample, however it is suggested that the required files be placed on a company
+repository as an interim solution to try out the sample.
+However, TIBCO recommends that the required files be placed on a

 tibjms.jar or other applicable JMS implementation jar.